owenPatt/SirGrungleBot/README.md

 # SirGrungleBot
 This is the code that is related to a discord bot that I made.
 His name is SirGrungle!

+This bot is meant to be a DND helper.
+He knows many commands which help organize/run a DND game!

 # Commands
 ### Roll